 This is Part 1 of our 3 part series showcasing students working on the frontline with Covid patients.
 This is Christina Arriaga's Story:

-A few months after Christina Arriaga started her nursing studies at Concorde Career College, San Bernardino, the country locked down to help limit the spread of the coronavirus pandemic.
+A few months after Christina Arriaga started her Vocational Nursing program in San Bernardino, CA, the country locked down to help limit the spread of the coronavirus pandemic.

 Even though the job of a nurse became more dangerous and complicated in 2020, Christina didn't flinch as she worked to complete her program.
 She had been down this road before as a dental professional.